 - practicing breathing exercises so when you feel panic rising you can ease symptoms before they become severe

 “I wish my parents encouraged more conversations,” Gen says.
 “I wish they suggested going for a walk or for a drive to initiate conversation.
 I think if we’d had more conversations, I would have known I could be vulnerable with them.”

 If you feel like you, or your child, might have had a panic attack, speak to your GP about how to deal with the symptoms when they happen.

 Seeking advice from health professionals will help you and your family cope better with treating and preventing panic attacks, and may help the sufferer lead a happier life.

 Listen to the full interview with Genevieve in our Navigating Parenthood podcast series.

 There’s plenty of help out there if you’re concerned about your panic attacks, or those of someone you know.

-To make it as easy as possible for members to access the mental wellbeing support they need, HCF has partnered with PSYCH2U, offering eligible HCF members access to online video sessions with a mental health professional.
+We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
+PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members* access to video consultations with a psychologist, psychiatrist and other allied health professionals.